Fourth-wave feminism: MeToo movement

 As the importance of social media in "creating and sustaining feminist community" is an increasingly popular idea, "diversity and creativity continue to characterize feminist activism" around the world in the 21st century.
 Communities around the globe witnessed the reflections of "the current, Internet-based fourth wave" feminism and investigated the difference of it.
 Moreover, the increasing social power of fourth-wave feminist movements prioritize these issues for elected governments, encouraging them to engage with the "new and young feminisms" of the modern day.

 For instance, in Canada, after the #MeToo hashtag started trending in October 2017, hundreds of people began to credit fourth-wave feminists with the movement.
 Another hashtag, #AndNow, became popular in Canada due to the support of Prime Minister Justin Trudeau. #AndNow supported discussing the solution to sexual harassment or abuse in the workplace to help people fight for equity between all people.

+Another example of how social media supports fourth-wave feminism is the Girlgaze photography project.
+Ruxandra Looft explains that Girlgaze uses platforms like Instagram to promote gender equality as well as give voices to women and non-binary people.
+This was started by photographer Amanda de Cadenet, and her project shares work from young photographers who identify as female all over the world.
+Looft explains that Girlgaze brings together art and activism, using social media’s wide reach to raise awareness, connect people, and attract new audiences.
+She emphasizes that this approach lets people share everyday experiences of gender inequality in a way that feels personal and real.
+This approach offers something different from what we usually see in mainstream media making it stand out and have potential other benefits due to the way it stands out and connects to the audience more.

 In India, there have been several movements or protests with large numbers of women, which have changed the perspective of many in the nation regarding femininity.
 These include the 2003 Blank Noise Project, the 2009 Pink Chaddi (underwear) movement, the 2011 SlutWalk protest, the 2015 Pinjra Tod (Break the Cage) movement and the 2017 Bekhauf Azadi (Freedom without Fear) March.
-Indian social discourse started to focus on long-term and deep-rooted issues, such as gender inequality, sexual violence, child marriage, sex-selective abortions, and dowry-related violence.
-Many believe it led to the questioning of women's freedoms, choices, and desires in society.
+Indian social discourse started to focus on long-term and deep-rooted issues, such as gender inequality, sexual violence, child marriage, sex-selective abortions and dowry-related violence.
+Many believe it led to the questioning of women's freedoms, choices and desires in society.
 The influence and power of the campaign made the government expand the legal definition of rape, introduced "harsher punishment for rapists, criminalizing stalking and voyeurism", showed "a new kind of Indian femininity that was comfortable with her modernity and sexuality" and demonstrates the rise of fourth-wave feminism in India.